OldManUmby/Sundered-Shadows/Manuscript/05-Introduction.md

 ***Specific Beats General.*** You may find aspects of the rules that break or contradict other elements.
 When a contradiction occurs, specific rules often beat general rules; however, the gamemaster will arbitrate as needed.

-***Always Round Down.*** Unless specified in the rules, when you divide any number, you will always round down, no matter the fraction.
+***Always Round Down.*** Unless specified in the rules, when you divide any number, you will always round down, no matter the fraction; a minimum of 1 always applies.